exanauts/ExaPF.jl/docs/src/man/powersystem.md

     9     1      1.000  0.00    -1.250  -0.500
 ```

-then, using multiple dispatch, we have defined a set of abstract datatypes and getter functions which allow us to retrieve information from the PowerNetwork object
+then, using multiple dispatch, we have defined a set of abstract data types and getter functions which allow us to retrieve information from the PowerNetwork object

 ```julia-repl
 julia> PowerSystem.get(ps, PowerSystem.NumberOfPQBuses())